Spectrum FAQ

 Please ensure that you provide a clear overview of your child’s conditions and current situation, along with relevant evidence.

-Once we have received your request, this will be checked and processed.
+Once we have received your request via our Membership Sign-Up page, it will be checked and processed.
 If you meet our criteria for additional needs, then we will send across a welcome email including your Spectrum membership number.
-As soon as you have this number, you can then access our services like events, sessions, support and the Max Card, for example, using your membership number.
+As soon as you have this number, you can then access our services like events, support and the Max Card, for example, using your membership number.

 Once you have this number, you can also access our Private Spectrum Members Only group on Facebook.